jotego/jtcores/README.txt

 ROM Generation
 ==============

-Copy your .zip files to the rom folder and use Python to execute the file jtgng.py from a command line.
-Then copy the .rom file to the SD card with the name JTGNG.rom
+Each core in the releases folder continues files for linux and windows to generate the ROM file starting from a MAME set.
+Follow the instructions of that file.

 SD Card
 =======